 Basenjis are excellent dogs if well-trained, but it takes a lot of work to keep them happy and stimulated.
 If a family isn’t prepared for a Basenji, the dog can be disruptive and difficult to handle.
 Berim0 Basenjis discusses this in-depth with every potential buyer to ensure that their Basenji puppies in Texas end up in good and successful homes.

-Of course, if you’re looking to show a Basenji, You want to find a breeder that focuses on temperament and obedience.
+Of course, if you’re looking to show a Basenji, you want to find a breeder that focuses on temperament and obedience.
 Berimo’s dogs are focused on temperament with all the necessary health checks.
-The company’s owner has been to the national dog shows several times and won with a Basenji in the past.
+The company’s owner has been to national dog shows several times and they’ve won with a Basenji in the past.